 Performance management tools can also assist with gathering 360 feedback, creating branded templates that establish different sets of questions to segmented audiences.
 Department heads, team leaders, colleagues and external customers can all receive tailored 360 feedback forms, allowing HR managers to circumnavigate communication issues caused by extensive remote working practices.

 Millennials and Gen Z employees who are accustomed to the constant feedback provided by social media are particularly responsive to ongoing feedback.
 By using feedback to create a constant dialogue, leaders can address millennial uncertainty and provide them with the necessary tools to improve their skills and develop in line with the company’s broader goals.

 The global coronavirus pandemic combined with economic uncertainty and lockdowns has led to an unprecedented rise in mental health problems in 2020, with rates of depression soaring.
 A sobering report from the British Medical Journal found that rates of suicidal thoughts in the UK saw significant increases in young adults, creating new challenges for businesses when it comes to a compassionate approach to the well-being of their employees.

 The aforementioned Deloitte study offers further insight into the situation: “Close to half (48%) of Gen Z and 44% of millennial respondents in the primary survey said they’re stressed all or most of the time.
 But in the pulse survey, anxiety levels fell eight points for both generations, indicating a potential silver lining to the disruption caused by the pandemic.”

-By establishing a performance management process which encompasses continuous engagement via multi-channel feedback , businesses will be best positioned to engage and motivate employees, encouraging a positive attitude focused around the development of new skills which are aligned to the core values of the company.
+By establishing a performance management process that encompasses continuous engagement via multi-channel feedback, businesses will be best positioned to engage and motivate employees, encouraging a positive attitude focused on the development of new skills which are aligned to the core values of the company.